BurntNail/6th-Form/Lesson Notes/Design Engineering/Material Considerations/Properties/Property Words/Plasticity.md

 type: "Property Words"
 ---

-The ability of a material to deform permanently without breaking or rupturing.
+definition:: The ability of a material to deform permanently without breaking or rupturing. example:: Once a spring has reached its elastic limit, it will plastically deform.